-The Technology Optimization Division oversees the FAS ITS Cloud Computing Services (CCS) PMO.
-The CCS PMO currently offers the government following two pre-competed cloud-focused acquisition vehicles:
+The Technology Optimization Division oversees the Cloud Computing Services Program Management Office (CCS PMO), which offers the government the following acquisition methods:

-Both the IaaS and EaaS BPAs leverage IT Schedule 70, one of the most widely used IT acquisition offerings available to federal, state, local and tribal governments.
-These acquisition vehicles provide government with broadly accepted cost and time savings, and aid in increasing government efficiency through rapid adoption of cloud computing technologies.
+Both the SIN and the EaaS BPAs leverage IT Schedule 70, one of the most widely used IT acquisition offerings available to federal, state, local and tribal governments.
+These acquisition methods provide government with broadly accepted cost and time savings, and aid in increasing government efficiency through rapid adoption of cloud computing technologies.

 - Accelerate cloud services' procurement, management, and provisioning across the government;

 - Develop and improve GSA's cloud acquisition vehicles; and

 - Explore the cloud brokerage market landscape.

 IT Schedule 70 Cloud SIN Project - The CCS PMO worked with IT Schedule 70 to create a single Special Item Number (SIN) for all cloud services.
 That single SIN clearly outlines cloud technology and make it easier for customers to acquire cloud services.